-The \$21.8 million convertible debt balance as of April 2, 2011 represents the principal amount of \$21.9 million, net of the unamortized debt discount totaling \$0.1 million.
-The \$21.7 million convertible debt balance as of January 1, 2011, represents the principal amount of \$21.9 million, net of the unamortized debt discount totaling \$0.2 million.
-The \$21.6 million convertible debt balance as of November 27, 2010, represents the principal amount of \$21.9 million, net of the unamortized debt discount totaling \$0.3 million.
-The debt discount will be amortized through the second quarter of fiscal 2011.
-As of April 2, 2011, January 1, 2011, and November 27, 2010, the carrying amount of the equity component of the convertible debentures was \$7.7 million and was included in common stock.
-The fair value of the Company's convertible debentures payable based upon dealer quotes at April 2, 2011, January 1, 2011, and November 27, 2010 was approximately \$21.9 million, \$21.7 million, and \$21.7 million respectively.
+As of January 1, 2011, the principal amount of the outstanding convertible debentures totaled \$21.9 million.
+The \$21.7 million convertible debt balance as of January 1, 2011 represented the principal amount of \$21.9 million, net of the unamortized debt discount totaling \$0.2 million.
+As of July 2, 2011 and January 1, 2011, the carrying amount of the equity component of the convertible debentures was \$7.7 million, respectively, and was included in common stock.
+The fair value of the Company's convertible debentures payable based upon dealer quotes at January 1, 2011 was approximately \$21.7 million.